 There are four different types of immigration bail bonds:

 - Delivery bond: Once paid for, the defendant is released.
 However, they are required to attend all their court hearings.

 - Voluntary departure bond: This is for detained immigrants that agree to leave the U.S. within a specified time at their own expense.
 The bail amount is refunded once they’ve left.

 - Order of supervision bond: The defendant is free to live and work within the country while their case is ongoing while adhering to specific conditions.

 - Public safety bond: Ensures that an immigrant does not become a public charge, which is defined as an individual dependent on the government for subsistence.
 If the immigrant in question accepts public assistance, it will be reimbursed to the government.

 When consulting with a bail bondsman, ask them which types they specialize in.
 Your loved one’s bail will be posted faster if you choose someone familiar with your specific situation.

 There’s a good chance speaking to an immigration bail bond agent who doesn’t speak your first language will lead to quite miscommunications.
 An error could compromise your loved one’s case, so it’s important to choose a bail bond company that offers multilingual services.
 This ensures they can effectively communicate with you and your loved one.

-Post Your Loved One’s Bail Through Amistad Bail Bonds
+Post Your Loved One’s Bail Through Amistad Bail and Immigration Bonds